 Unique Challenges and Considerations of Military Divorce

 Over the last 20 years, I have consulted hundreds of clients, including many in the military.
-These clients face unique concerns, challenges, and questions specific to their military situation.
+These clients face unique concerns, challenges, and questions about their military situation.
 As a veteran, having served in the United States Marine Corps as a naval aviator from 1984 through 1990, I understand these concerns firsthand.
 I am dedicated to providing comprehensive support and guidance to my clients, extending beyond the courtroom.
 With that commitment in mind, I have created this guide to help military individuals navigate the complexities of military divorce.
 It is my hope that this guide will provide valuable information and insights, allowing you to better understand what to expect during your military divorce.

 Frequently Asked Questions